-Given the mission of Student Affairs is "to foster student success and a University community”, for nearly twelve years, Nova Southeastern University has successfully brought this statement to life by dedicating itself to fostering young and passionate leaders through the College Student Affairs Master Degree Program.
+Given the mission of Student Affairs is "to foster student success and a University community”, for nearly sixteen years, Nova Southeastern University has successfully brought this statement to life by dedicating itself to fostering young and passionate leaders through the College Student Affairs Master Degree Program.

 The program was created by likeminded people who had a goal and a dream to unify the campus and increase the college-student experience.
 This program was created in the late 90’s and has left a lasting impression since its inception.
 Below presents a brief history of the program and its origin, complimented by comments and quotes from alumni and faculty whose lives have been changed for the better because of this program.
 Prospective students and others are welcome to review and reach out to alumni who have happily shared their information for the purpose of connecting and creating a community environment.

 Take a trip back to 1998, Dr. Brad Williams was just appointed Chief Student Affairs Officer.
 Dr. Williams noticed something was missing from NSU.
 At that time, there were Graduate Assistants in the Division of Student Affairs.
 However, they were mostly graduate students from across multiple programs.
 An issue arose when there seemed to be a lack of passion for Student Affairs among these students.
 They did not have the time to donate to the demanding positions as graduate assistants.
 These jobs needed to be carried out by students who were in the field of Student Affairs and had the time and passion to dedicate to them.
-At the turn of the century, Dr. Williams directed the focus to building a College Student Affairs prepatory program for the 21st century that would incorporate the skills and competencies that a student affairs professional would need in the future.
+At the turn of the century, Dr. Williams directed the focus to building a College Student Affairs preparatory program for the 21st century that would incorporate the skills and competencies that a student affairs professional would need in the future.
 Thinking ahead of the times, a proposal was constructed.
 Research was done in order to see what was already available, as this was not to be just another student affairs program or college administration degree.
 What some of the research portrayed was that there were only two types of degrees in this field: those that leaned more toward psychology and counseling, or those degree programs that were designed more for college administration.

 In 2002, Dr. Gay Holliday, came to NSU as the associate dean.
 She assisted in writing the proposal for the new Masters program.
 The program proposal was submitted in 2004 and was originally made up of only five courses.
 Later, two more courses were introduced as well as two practicum courses.
 In the end, what set the program apart from the others, was that it was developed with a grounding in conflict analysis and resolution.
 The program was released online as well as residentially.